2024 Israel–Lebanon ceasefire agreement: By Israel

 The day after the ceasefire, the IDF shot at civilians returning to Khiam and used drones in the area, with reports from Israeli Army Radio and Channel 12 News indicating several civilian deaths.
 The Lebanese army did not comment on the incident.
 On 28 November, Lebanon accused Israel of violating the ceasefire with airstrikes and shelling on several villages, resulting in two injuries from tank fire.
 The Israeli airstrike targeted Hezbollah militants north of the Litani River, an area outside the ceasefire agreement.
 Additionally, Israeli forces injured civilians in Al-Taybeh and Marjeyouan, demolished homes in southern Lebanon, and moved into areas that it previously hadn't reached.

+On 17 October 2025, the UN rights office (OHCHR), states that despite the ceasefire, Israel continues to conduct almost daily attacks on Lebanese territory.
+These assaults have caused a rise in civilian deaths and injuries, as well as significant damage to infrastructure, homes, the environment, and vital agricultural areas that support civilian livelihoods.
+Since the truce started, Israel's Defense Forces have confirmed over 500 airstrikes targeting what they identify as Hezbollah positions.
+The Armed Conflict Location and Event Data (ACLED), a conflict monitoring organization, documented 330 airstrikes and artillery attacks by Israel between November 27 and January 10, along with 260 incidents of property destruction.
+Since the attacks on Lebanon began in October 2023, Israeli strikes have killed more than 4,000 people, injured nearly 17,000, and displaced over 92,000 individuals due to ongoing violence.
+The United Nations has confirmed 127 civilian casualties in Lebanon, including 71 men, 21 women, and 16 children.
+Furthermore, there have been at least 19 cases of civilians abducted by Israeli soldiers in southern Lebanon, which could lead to enforced disappearances.

 Hassan Fadlallah, a member of the Lebanese Parliament, claimed that Israel targeted civilians seeking to return home.
 On 27 November, Nabih Berri, who negotiated the agreement from the Lebanese side, had told Lebanese refugees that they could return home.
 Meanwhile, Israeli PM Netanyahu instructed the Israeli army not to immediately allow refugees into villages near the border.
 The IDF said this was for their own safety.
 The IDF fired warning shots at vehicles approaching Kafr Kila, shot several people in Mais al-Jabal, and detained four Lebanese citizens it said were Hezbollah members.
 Despite the warnings, thousands of displaced Lebanese families began to return to their homes in southern Lebanon.